 “I enjoyed to do acting,” Tommy said at one point, drawing snickers from the audience over his unique syntax and verb conjugation.
 Which in turn prompted mild but clearly visible indignation from Tommy.

-Another asked Tommy’s favorite Burt Reynolds movie.
-“I take my fifth,” Tommy says.
-“In America, we have a choice.”
+Another audience member asked Tommy’s favorite Burt Reynolds movie.
+“I take my fifth,” Tommy said.
+“In America, we have choice.”